ProgrammerAL/Presentations-2024/atlanta-developers-conference-2024/presentation.md

 # .NET Aspire

+- The New Hotness
 - Handy for local feedback
+- Also tries to setup a Pit of Success for devs
   - Set config with service discovery instead of hard coding
+  - Good defaults for Observability (OpenTelemetry!)

 ---

-# Unit Test Tooling
+# Recommendation:
+## Continuous Testing

 - Continuous Testing Tools
   - NCrunch